 New evidence requirement for cases when the couple met using the services of an International Marriage Broker (IMB): Note that starting September 17th 2013, there is a new evidence requement for cases where the U.S. citizen met his or her fiancée using the services of an International Marriage Broker (IMB).
 Look for a "New!" icon below for additional information.
 If you are contemplating using the services of an International Marriage Broker to initiate contact with a foreign national, read this information before selecting the International Marriage Broker.

 DOMA and Same-Sex Couples: Note that on June 26th 2013, the Supreme Court of the United States struck down section 3 of the Defense of Marriage Act (DOMA) as unconstitutional.
-Therefore, I am now able to assist same-sex couples with their fiancée and marriage based immigration cases.
+Since that time, I have assisted many same-sex couples with their fiancée and marriage based immigration cases.
 Call my office for a free consultation if you are in a same-sex relationship and are interested in discussing a possible fiancée or spoual immigration case (916) 451-4992.

 Q: How long does it take in order to obtain a K-1 fiancée visa?